machinat/pomodoro-example/README.md

 The command does two things:

 1. Start a dev server up.
-It'll refresh automatically when codes changed.
+It'll refresh automatically when codes are changed.
 2. Connect a HTTP tunnel to a _https://xxx.t.machinat.dev_ endpoint.
   It's used to receive webhook requests from the chat platforms.